Hiking in search of the Lucky Bean tree, Bwindi

 The beautiful red blooms of the Erythinia abyssinia ‘Lucky Bean Tree’

 The pods of the Lucky Bean Tree contain bright red seeds.
-Local people believe that if you find one of these seeds and put in your pocket, you will be lucky for the whole day.
+Local people believe that if you find one of these seeds and put it in your pocket, you will be lucky for the whole day.
 The thorny structure of the tree is believed to ward evil spirits away too.
 The Lucky Bean Tree also has medicinal qualities: the ash from its bark can be applied to burns.

 “I know it sounds like a silly question, but what does a Blue Monkey look like?” asked my friend Robert.